 The improved economic conditions in the 2021 financial year were reflected in a significant decrease in impairment losses on financial assets in almost all countries.
-On the other hand, provisions of \in 28 million for Belarus as a result of EU sanctions, \in 25 million due to geopolitical uncertainties in Ukraine and \in 20 million for the loan portfolio of Russian customers who may be subject to sanctions had a negative effect.
+On the other hand, provisions of \notin 28 million for Belarus as a result of EU sanctions, \notin 25 million due to geopolitical uncertainties in Ukraine and \notin 20 million for the loan portfolio of Russian customers who may be subject to sanctions had a negative effect.

-In Stage 1 and Stage 2, net impairments of € 102 million were recognized in the reporting period (previous year's period: € 315 million), including a net € 98 million relating to loans to non-financial corporations, mainly in Austria (€ 34 million), Ukraine (€ 27 million), Belarus (€ 20 million) and Romania (€ 10 million).
-For defaulted loans (Stage 3), net impairments of € 180 million were recognized in the reporting period (previous year's period: net € 302 million).
-Of this, € 123 million related to households, primarily in Russia (€ 52 million), Romania (€ 16 million), Bosnia and Herzegovina (€ 13 million) and Slovakia (€ 12 million), while € 43 million related to non-financial corporations, mainly in Austria (€ 24 million) and Russia (€ 12 million).
+In Stage 1 and Stage 2, net impairments of \notin 102 million were recognized in the reporting period (previous year's period: \notin 315 million), including a net \notin 98 million relating to loans to non-financial corporations, mainly in Austria (\notin 34 million), Ukraine (\notin 27 million), Belarus (\notin 20 million) and Romania (\notin 10 million).
+For defaulted loans (Stage 3), net impairments of \notin 180 million were recognized in the reporting period (previous year's period: net \notin 302 million).
+Of this, \notin 123 million related to households, primarily in Russia (\notin 52 million), Romania (\notin 16 million), Bosnia and Herzegovina (\notin 13 million) and Slovakia (\notin 12 million), while \notin 43 million related to non-financial corporations, mainly in Austria (\notin 24 million) and Russia (\notin 12 million).